electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 \begin{aside}
 \label{}
 \heading{}
-\noindent use the `or` operator to make the rollercoaster program shorter by combining the two tests into one test.
+\noindent Use the `or` operator to make the rollercoaster program shorter by combining the two tests into one test.
 \end{aside}

 \newpage